-- (b) an editorial change in the course title or description which does not imply change in content or emphasis - When a change in course prefix is made necessary by prior Senate approval of a change in the name of the associated academic program or a change in the name of the educational unit, the change to a completely new course prefix may be considered a minor change when the following standards are met: (1) there is no change in course content or emphasis; (2) there is no change in the 'hundred series' of the course number; and (3) there is no change of the educational unit responsible for the course.
-[SREC: 6/23/2011] - (c) a change in prerequisite(s) which does not imply a change in course content or emphasis, or which is made necessary by the elimination or significant alteration of the prerequisite(s) - (d) a new cross-listing or a change in the cross-listing status of a course, as described above - (e) correction of typographical errors.
+- 1. Change in number within the same hundred series.
+For the purpose of this rule, courses numbered 600 to 799, and 800 to 999, are respectively considered to be in the same hundred series; - \ The change of a 400G course to a 400 course by the program that 'homes' the course is a major course change because there may be other programs that do or plan to use that course in their own programs.
+[SREC: 3/28/2012] - 2. an editorial change in the course title or description which does not imply change in content or emphasis - \ When a change in course prefix is made necessary by prior Senate approval of a change in the name of the associated academic program or a change in the name of the educational unit, the change to a completely new course prefix may be considered a minor change when the following standards are met: (1) there is no change in course content or emphasis; (2) there is no change in the 'hundred series' of the course number; and (3) there is no change of the educational unit responsible for the course.
+[SREC: 6/23/2011] - a change in prerequisite(s) which does not imply a change in course content or emphasis, or which is made necessary by the elimination or significant alteration of the prerequisite(s) - 4. a new cross-listing or a change in the cross-listing status of a course, as described above - 5. correction of typographical errors.

+3.3.4 AUTOMATIC DELETION OF COURSES FROM BULLETIN

-3.3.4 Automatic Deletion of Courses from Bulletin [SREC: 11/14/88]
+[SREC: 11/14/88]

-- A. If any course has not been taught within a four-year period, the Registrar shall remove the description of the course from the University Bulletin.
+If any course has not been taught within a four-year period, the Registrar shall remove the description of the course from the University Bulletin.
 A course so removed from the Bulletin shall remain in the Registrar's inventory of courses for an additional four years (unless the college submits a course deletion form to the Registrar requesting deletion of the course).
 During the additional four-year period, the college may offer the course and, if it is taught, the Registrar shall restore its description to the University Bulletin.
 If it is not taught within the four-year period, the course shall be removed from the Registrar's inventory of courses.
+[US: 2/10/86]

-[US: 2/10/86] - B. A course that has been removed from the Bulletin but remains in the University course file may be changed following the normal change procedures; the change does not affect its status, and it cannot be restored to the Bulletin until it is taught. - C. A cross listed course which has had no subscribers in one department for the past four years shall continue to be listed in the University Bulletin providing it has been taught by the other department in that time.
-A cross listed course which has had no subscribers in one department for eight years is automatically removed from the Bulletin as one of that department's courses (i.e., it is no longer a cross-listed course). - 3.4.0 PROCEDURES FOR CONSOLIDATION, TRANSFER, DISCONTINUATION, OR SIGNIFICANT REDUCTION OF ACADEMIC PROGRAMS AND/OR EDUCATIONAL UNITS [US: 11/10/2003]
+A course that has been removed from the Bulletin but remains in the University course file may be changed following the normal change procedures; the change does not affect its status, and it cannot be restored to the Bulletin until it is taught.

+A cross listed course which has had no subscribers in one department for the past four years shall continue to be listed in the University Bulletin providing it has been taught by the other department in that time.
+A cross listed course which has had no subscribers in one department for eight years is automatically removed from the Bulletin as one of that department's courses (i.e., it is no longer a cross-listed course).

+3.4.
+PROCEDURES FOR CREATION, CONSOLIDATION, TRANSFER, CLOSURE, ABOLITION, DISCONTINUATION, OR SIGNIFICANT REDUCTION OF ACADEMIC PROGRAMS AND/OR EDUCATIONAL UNITS